aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 # List of features of great open source bioinformatics communities

-## Welcoming, supportive (interaction of old and new members)
+## Welcoming, supportive, including (lots of?) positive interaction between old and new members

-## Diverse perspectives and backgrounds
+## Members are diverse in terms of demographics, perspectives, and experience

 ## Rich in resources (e.g. infrastructure, project leads, learning materials and help from older members for new members etc)